smallbasic/smallbasic.github.io/_build/pages/index.markdown

 SmallBASIC is a fast and easy to learn BASIC language interpreter ideal for everyday calculations, scripts and prototypes.
 SmallBASIC includes trigonometric, matrices and algebra functions, a built in IDE, a powerful string library, system, sound, and graphic commands along with structured programming syntax.

 [Read more](/pages/guide.html)

+## New discussion forum

+The Retrogamecoding and Basicprogramming Forum is scheduled for closure on 4th of November 2019.
+A new forum has been created at www.syntaxbomb.com.
+Click the **Discuss** link above and join the discussion!

 ## Cool new sample program, news on progress